Defenders vs. Pillagers: How to Pick the Right Senior Bankers to Work With

 Are You Being Defended?
 Or Getting Pillaged?

-Everyone “knows” you need to be reasonably good at Excel and PowerPoint and have an accurate idea of the work before you start.
+Everyone “knows” you need to be reasonably good at Excel and PowerPoint and have an accurate idea of the work before you start – those are requirements simply to get an investment banking analyst job.

 But understanding office dynamics and different personalities is equally important, yet consistently overlooked.